munober/munober.github.io/docs/reading.markdown

 4. Thinking, Fast and Slow [Daniel Kahneman]
 5. 12 Rules for life [Jordan B. Peterson]
 6. Algorithms to live by [Brian Christian]
-7. The subtle art of not giving a f*ck [Mark Manson]
+7. The Subtle Art of not Giving a f* [Mark Manson]